-Jemima Khan became a Unicef UK Ambassador in September 2001 and has been passionately campaigning for children and children's rights ever since.
+Jemima Khan became a Unicef UK Ambassador in 2001 and has been passionately campaigning for children and children's rights ever since.

 Jemima is also a committed fundraiser for Unicef, whose events have provided vital funds for our work for children for various programmes around the globe.
 In 2013 Jemima hosted Unicef UKs first Halloween Ball that raised over £1 million for the children of Syria.
 Attendees included Robbie Williams and Ewan McGregor, the evening was a night not to forget.